govau/service-manual/content/content-strategy/content-auditing/analyse-and-evaluate/prioritise.md

 layout: text/textblock
 ---

-Your [audit plan](/content-auditing/plan-your-audit/) should define the type of audit you are going to do.
+Your [content audit plan](/content-strategy/content-auditing/plan-your-audit/) should define the type of audit you are going to do.

 If you are short of time and resources the most useful method is to audit a section of your website.
 You can scale back an audit, but still be methodical in your approach.